 Chairman of US telecoms regulator backs T-Mobile, Sprint merger

-Sprint Corp and T-Mobile US Inc announced a series of changes to their proposed US$26 billion deal on Monday, while U.S. regulators were expected to announce agreement on the conditions necessary to approve the merger, sources said.
+Sprint Corp and T-Mobile US Inc on Monday will announce a series of changes to their US$26 billion deal, while U.S. regulators are expected to announce agreement on the conditions necessary to approve the merger, sources said.

 WASHINGTON: Sprint Corp and T-Mobile US Inc has won the support of the chairman of the U.S. telecommunications regulator but will require a series of changes to their proposed US$26 billion merger, including selling Sprint's Boost Mobile cell service.